vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Project**: The Octopus project to deploy.
  * **Release Number**: Release number for the new release (defaults to `latest`).
  * **Deploy to Environments**: Comma-separated list of environments to deploy to.
- * **Show Deployment Progress**: Whether to wait for the deployment to finish, recording output in the log, and only succeeding if the deployment finished successfully.
+ * **Show Deployment Progress**: Whether to wait for the operation to finish, recording output in the log.
+When enabled, the task only succeeds if the operation finished successfully.
+ * **Tenants** section:
- * **Tenant(s)**: Comma-separated list of Tenants to deploy to.
+   * **Tenant(s)**: Comma-separated list of tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
- * **Tenant tag(s)**: Comma-separated list of Tenant tags matching Tenants to deploy to.
+   * **Tenant tag(s)**: Comma-separated list of tenant tags matching tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
  * **Additional Arguments**:  Any additional [Octo.exe arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/deploy-release) to include.

 ### <a name="promote-octopus-release"></a>![Promote Release Image](img/octopus_promote-05.png) Promote Octopus Release